-Iguazio nabs $33M to bring big data analytics to IoT, finance and other enterprises
+Iguazio nabs $33M to bring big data edge analytics to IoT, finance and other enterprises

 Somekh cites Gartner research that found that only one out of every 10 big data analytics projects in enterprises succeeds because of the lack of complexity and skills in the business to deploy and run them.

 “As one of the largest telecom companies in the world, we witness the importance of real-time continuous analytics and the way it has become crucial across businesses.
 Yet, there are not many existing scalable solutions,” said Merav Rotem-Naaman, Managing Director at Verizon Ventures Israel, in a statement.

 “Iguazio is aiming to become a trusted partner for companies looking to use data to make real-time business decisions that improve security and operations.
 IoT data that improves decision-making and transforms business must get analyzed closer to the edge, whether it be a fleet of trucks or the monetization of mobile usage.”

 While there are a lot of big data analytics services on the market today, Iguazio’s unique selling point is that it offers its services at the ‘edge’ — that is, close to the point of where processing is taking place.

-For services in areas like the Internet of Things, this is an essential component of how these networks will develop: cloud-based processing can become too costly when you have a vast network of end points, but the end points themselves do not necessarily have the processing power to crunch numbers from across the rest of the network, as well as its own.
+For services in areas like the Internet of Things, this is an essential component of how these networks will develop: cloud-based processing can become too costly when you have a vast network of end points, and at the same time, the end points themselves do not necessarily have the processing power to crunch their own numbers, let along those of other end points from across the rest of the network.

-Edge computing is an area that a number of other companies are looking at: recall Cisco and IBM’s deal last year to integrate IBM’s Watson AI analytics into Cisco’s edge routers.
-Others in the area include the startup MapR.
+Edge computing is an area that a number of other companies are looking at to offload some of the processing from the origination point and the cloud.
+Recall Cisco and IBM’s deal last year to integrate IBM’s Watson AI analytics into Cisco’s edge routers.
+Others in the same area as Iguazio include the startup MapR, which already has products out in the market and today — possibly coincidentally, possibly on purpose to coincide with Iguazio’s news — rolled out a new program where systems integrators can work with MapR enterprises on big data deployments.

 Iguazio’s approach — providing a platform that makes using big data analytics simple for any kind of business, whether technical or not — falls in line with another trend that we’ve been noticing.
 If areas like big data analytics and artificial intelligence represent the next wave of computing, there has been a rush of startups coming out of the gates that are focusing on building ways to make that next wave more accessible.